deanhamsft/Brinehaven/Brinehaven/Torvyn's quest.md

 > - If the Party Refuses (Intimidation or Rejection):
 >     Torvyn:
 >     (deflating, clutching the mackerel)
 >     "Oh… alright, I won’t push.
 But if you change your mind, the offer’s there.
-I just… really need that net back.
+I just… really need that tackle back.
 Safe travels!"

-(He retreats to the bar, casting hopeful glances, leaving the door open for later persuasion.)Roleplay Enhancements
+**He retreats to the bar, casting hopeful glances**

+Roleplay Enhancements

 - Quirks: Torvyn stammers more around the Tabaxi, fidgets with his necklace, and blushes when complimented.
-His mackerel flops comically if mishandled.
 - Props: He offers a crude map sketch (5 miles north, cove marked), the fillet (wrapped in seaweed), and the fishhook if needed.
 - Ties to Campaign:
     - The cove’s “odd folk” are smugglers, leading to Kael’s camp without alerting them.
-    - The tally sheet connects to Carival’s deal with the sahuagin priestess.
     - Torvyn’s boat ties to the wreck dive, offering future aid.

 Campaign Integration